 Vesuvio Restaurant, 49 County Road 65 Hensonville, NY 12439

-This is another restaurant need to give it a try, located in a small town of Hensonville not that far away from our Bed and Breakfast place.
+This is another restaurant that needs to give a try, located in the small town of Hensonville, not that far away from our Bed and Breakfast place.

 Happy Jake’s, Athens NY, 2 North Water Street, Athens, New York 12015

 It’s no doubt that Happy Jake’s is one of the great restaurants of the Hudson River Valley is located in the river town of Athens.
 The atmosphere we were having our lunch definitely induces pure joy.
 This restaurant owned by the historical Stewart House located across the street.
 We tried one of New York’s famous and delicious burger here.

 Have you been to the Catskills, New York?
 Any additional tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.

 If you’d like to help me continue making free guides, here is one way you can help: